justeat/JustEat.RecruitmentTest/Test.Data.Engineer.md

 	* Monitor a given directory for new files.
 	* Process new files containing order events.
-	* Output a running count for each event type to the terminal.
+	* Output a running total for each event type to the terminal.
 	* Keep a 5 second delay between each terminal output.

 		ex.
-Terminal displaying a running count of each event type from the previous JSON snippet
+Terminal displaying a running total of each event type from the previous JSON snippet
 		```bash
 		"OrderCancelled": 1
 		"OrderAccepted": 4